Behavior Intervention ServicesContact Us

 TES provides behavioral intervention services in the school, home or community settings.
 The program is overseen by Board Certified Behavior Analysts (BCBA) and services include one-to-one support and clinical supervision provided by Master’s level case supervisors.
 Direct behavior support is provided by well-trained behavior specialists who work within treatment plans and IEP goals to reduce/eliminate problematic behaviors while teaching functional skills such as communication, social and “learning-to-learn” skills.
 Students are presented with multiple opportunities to practice the skills.
 Teaching strategies include functional communication training, imitation training, prompting, shaping, chaining and differential reinforcement.
 Emphasis is placed on encouraging functional communication, and increasing student’s flexibility and independence.

 Most often, behavior interventions are based on Functional Behavior Assessments, the cornerstone of ABA, a well-established method for discovering the function of problem behaviors.
 This information enables the design of interventions that target adaptive replacement behaviors that serve the same function.
+Behavior therapy is designed to help improve a person’s overall quality of life.

 What makes a Behaviorist?